Tenoywil/CaribEX/PROJECT_SUMMARY.md

 **Status:** ✅ **Complete and Ready for Development**

-The CaribX frontend scaffold is fully implemented according to the copilot instructions blueprint.
+The CaribEX frontend scaffold is fully implemented according to the copilot instructions blueprint.
 All foundational files, configurations, and documentation are in place.
 The project is ready for feature development!